 Many people think Alzheimer’s disease and dementia are interchangeable terms, but even though their diagnoses are related, they are not the same thing.
 Dementia is a brain disorder affecting communication and the ability to perform everyday activities, while Alzheimer’s disease is a specific form of dementia affecting the parts of the brain that control memory, thought, and language.
-The experienced staff at Home Care Assistance Phoenix suggests you keep reading to learn more about their differences.
+When it comes to home care, Phoenix Home Care Assistance suggests you keep reading to learn more about their differences.

 What is Dementia?